 The prime time to cover up while in the sun is from 10am to 2pm; hats, shawls, sunblock, you name it.
 If it covers your skin, use it.
 According to the Skin Cancer Foundation, hats and clothing made of dark, tightly woven materials absorb ultraviolet light better than cotton fabrics in lighter shades.
 Dry fabrics can also offer more protection than wet ones.
 Wet clothing can still absorb sun, which can result in getting sunburn.
 Dry, loose fabrics make it harder for sun to access the skin.

-Little areas such as under the chin and the nose reflect light.
-These areas are a must when trying to protect your skin from the sun’s damaging rays.
+Little areas of your face, such as under the chin and the nose.
+Why use sunblock here?
+UV rays reflect off surfaces like sand and snow to hit you from below!
+Therefore these areas are a must when trying to protect your skin from the sun’s damaging rays.

 Even on the Ugly Days: